troncell/SensingDocs/README.md

 # SensingDocs
-public guide docs for deploying software
+public guide docs for deploying software and developing!